 Objective Action Deliverables Owner(s) 1.
-Targeted Positive Action support for Women of Colour which aims to improve the opportunities for underrepresen ted women across all bands at LAS Create a group of mutually supportive stakeholders who identify as women of colour, including allies of different identifies.
-1a) Establish resources and panel to oversee this (Spring 2024) 1b) Six training sessions delivered over six months (May to October) 1c) 30 women of colour supported through the Network (ongoing) 1d) Establish links with the BME Network FTSU Guardian Associate Director of Operations Co-Chair BME Network 2.
-More women in leadership roles Women's network to explore alternative working patterns and methods to support women taking senior roles 2a) Review gender data split at different grades 2b) Survey of women in LAS to understand barriers to progression 2c) Identify actions to redress inequalities in leadership 2d) Review leadership training opportunities available and accessible for women across the Trust Women's Network EDI Team 3.
+Targeted Positive Action support for Women of Colour which aims to improve the opportunities for underrepresen ted women across all bands at LAS mutually supportive stakeholders who identify as women of colour, including allies of different identifies. ms to prove the portunities demonstration of women ross all 1a) Establish resources and panel to oversee this (Spring 2024) 1b) Six training sessions delivered over six months (May to October) 1c) 30 women of colour supported through the Network (ongoing) 1d) Establish links with the BME Network FTSU Guardian Associate Director of Operations Co-Chair BME Network 2.
+More women in leadership roles Women's Network EDI Team 3.
 Women are supported to undertake caring responsibilitie s in parallel to work Develop Carers Policy & Guidance 3a) Desk top research (June 2024) 3b) Draft Policy developed July 2024 3c) Consultation 3d) Final Policy to EDI Committee (September 2024) EDI Team 4.
 Women are supported to work at LAS and retention is high Review leavers data 4a) Review retention data by gender and identify themes for leaving 4b) Make recommendations on interventions to address the reasons for leaving 4c) Identify related policies that need to be reviewed Workforce Retention Group/Women's Network/EDI Team 5.
-Equity of access for women in positive action initiatives Ensure gender balance is integral to the Call Handler to AAP programme 5a) Review the take up by gender5b) Identify any gaps in gender balance5c) Set a target to redress gender balance Associate Director Recruitment
+Equity of access for women in positive action initiatives Ensure gender balance is integral to the Call Handler to AAP programme 5a) Review the take up by gender5b) Identify any gaps in gender balance5c) Set a target to redress genderbalance Associate Director Recruitment

-6. Part-time opportunities available across the Trust to advance equality for men and women men and women across the Trust 6a) Map roles that can be offered as part-time across the Trust 6b) Ensure that part-time options are integral to role descriptions and adverts 6c) Review the number of part time contracts as baseline to develop measures by the -- --------
+6. Part-time opportunities available across the Trust to advance equality for men and women Explore options to create part-time opportunities for men and women across the Trust 6a) Map roles that can be offered as part-time across the Trust 6b) Ensure that part-time options are integral to role descriptions and adverts 6c) Review the number of part time contracts as baseline to develop measures Recruitment team supported by the EDI team ---- -- --- -- --